 Forest Resource Development Program (FRDP)

 The Forest Resource Development Program (FRDP) has undergone recent changes that greatly benefit Mississippi forest landowners.
 Specifically, in the mid-1970s, this program began encouraging landowners to enhance or reforest their timberland tracts.
 Severance tax funds this cost-share assistance, which effectively offsets planting costs, site preparation, silvicultural practices, and other expenses.
-Furthermore, it is now possible to receive up to 75% cost-share assistance on approved practices, with a cap of up to $10,000 per landowner per year.
+Furthermore, it is now possible to receive up to 75% cost-share assistance for approved practices, capped at $10,000 per landowner per year.
 To take advantage of these benefits, it’s recommended that you consult with a professional forester who can help guide you through the process.

 Forest Resource Development Program Process

-Three owners jointly own the land as an “undivided interest,” meaning that no single owner has a particular 80 or 40 acres.
+Three owners jointly own the land as an “undivided interest,” meaning that no single owner has a particular 80- or 40-acre parcel.
 Your professional forester will help you with the paperwork and submit it to the state for review after harvesting your timber.
 Submitting the paperwork as soon as possible is crucial since the FRDP has limited funds.
 Sometimes, the landowner’s property ownership circumstances can complicate the process.

 Case Study